List of Detroit Red Wings general managers

-Steve Yzerman has been Detroit's general manager since 2019.
+Shawn Horcoff has been Detroit's interim general manager since 2026.

 The Detroit Red Wings are a professional ice hockey team based in Detroit, Michigan.
 They are members of the Atlantic Division in the Eastern Conference of the National Hockey League (NHL) and are one of the Original Six teams of the league.
 The general manager (GM) of the team "oversees all aspects of Detroit's hockey operations including all matters relating to player personnel, development, contract negotiations and player movements."
 There have been twelve general managers in franchise history; two during the era of the Detroit Cougars (1926–30) and Detroit Falcons (1930–32) and the rest under the Detroit Red Wings (1932–present).
 The first was Art Duncan for the 1926–27 season; he also served as head coach and was also a defenseman and team captain.

 Jack Adams took over as coach and GM for the 1927–28 season.
 He served as coach through the 1946–47 season and remained in the general manager position until 1962.
 As both head coach and general manager, Adams built and guided the team to its first three Stanley Cup titles in 1936, 1937, and 1943, and after turning the head coach position over to others the team won four more Cup titles in 1950, 1952, 1954, and 1955.
-Adams earned the nickname "Trader Jack" for his willingness to make high-profile deals; in 1955, just after the Stanley Cup Finals, he traded starting goaltender Terry Sawchuk to the Boston Bruins, elevating Glenn Hall to the starting role.
+Adams earned the nickname "Trader Jack" for his willingness to make high-profile deals; in 1955, just after the Stanley Cup Final, he traded starting goaltender Terry Sawchuk to the Boston Bruins, elevating Glenn Hall to the starting role.
 In 1957 he traded Hall and star left wing Ted Lindsay to the Chicago Black Hawks and reacquired Sawchuk by giving up Johnny Bucyk to the Bruins.